wwt9829/csc842-apisec/README.md

     -   **Environment variable:** While stored in memory instead of on disk, API keys stored in environment variables are still accessible to anyone on the system.
     -   **System secrets manager/keyring:** Perhaps the most secure method, this option stores the API keys in the same manner as systems secrets, resulting in strong security but also more varied implementation due to the reliance on operating system components.
 3. **Use Docker secret mounts for secrets management in Docker containers.** Docker containers do not implement dbus, which is required for secrets managment on Linux.
 Instead, Docker recommends you use [secret mounts](https://docs.docker.com/build/building/secrets/#secret-mounts).
 (For this container, I implemented a script that takes the place of secret-tool and has only the functionality required to solve the challenge.)

+## Future Direction
+1. Standard user with reduced shell: I'd like to give the player different SSH credentials for a standard user account with a reduced shell, limiting access to tools like `grep` that would make it more difficult to solve the challenge in unintended ways.
+2. Syslog: If this were an actual CTF challenge, I'd also like a way to monitor the commands the users are executing to watch for any circumvention of the rules.
+I'll probably implement syslog to send Bash history to my syslog server.

+## References
+No formal references - mostly just the discussions with my classmates from cycles 2, 4, and 6